Compare Orders Guide

 Next Steps

-After using the Aggregator:
+After using COMPARE ORDERS:

-3. Generate Reports - Create reports comparing counties
+3. Generate Reports - Create reports comparing counties using REPORTER

-4. Download Data - Use Data Hub for bulk downloads
+4. Download Data - Use DATAHUB for bulk downloads

 Ready to download data in bulk?
-See Data Hub Guide for bulk download capabilities.
+See DATAHUB Guide for bulk download capabilities.